Motor Carrier Permit - Frequently Asked Questions

 - Social Security Number

 MCP Operations provides brief, specific public information via the telephone at no charge.
-To request information from MCP records, complete and sign a Motor Carrier Permit Information Request (MC 430 M) (PDF).
+To request information from MCP records, complete and sign an Information Request Motor Carrier Permit - MC 430 M (PDF).
 Be sure to include the requester's driver license number on the form.

 Submit the completed request and required fee to the address shown on the form.
 Information Request fees are non-refundable and requests submitted without payment will not be processed.